mweber-intera/pollock_88_modpath/README.md

 # README #

-Python scripts for building modflow and modpath models from Polluck 1988
+Python scripts for building modflow and modpath models to test particle tracking for homogenous and hetergenous examples as well as well capture zone analysis.

 ## Installation notes

-Following this tutorial will require recent installations of:
+These tests were compiled with python using the following packages and versions:
 =======
-- Python >= 3.6.5
+- Python = 3.6.5
-- pandas
+- pandas = 0.23.3
-- geopandas >= 0.4.0
+- geopandas = 0.4.0
-- matplotlib
+- matplotlib = 2.2.2
-- flopy >= 3.2.9
+- flopy = 3.2.9
-- numpy
+- numpy = 1.14.2

 If you do not yet have these packages installed, we recommend to use the [conda](http://conda.pydata.org/docs/intro.html) package manager to install all the requirements

+Please note that Anaconda and Miniconda are python package distibuters, this means that Anaconda will be downloaded to your machine and will conatiain a working version of python.

 (you can install [miniconda](http://conda.pydata.org/miniconda.html) or install the (larger) Anaconda distribution, found at https://www.anaconda.com/download/).

-Once this is installed, the following command will install all required packages in your Python environment:
+Once this is installed, the following command will install all required packages in your Python environment, you may run this command out of a terminal if you add conda to your system's path, or you can simply use the Anaconda prompt:
 (this may take a bit)
 ```
 conda env create -f environment.yml